Freenove/Freenove_Ultimate_Starter_Kit_for_Control_Board_V5/docs/source/fnk0093/codes/C/38_WiFi_Working_Modes_(WiFi_Board).rst

 .. image:: ../_static/imgs/38_WiFi_Working_Modes_(WiFi_Board)/Chapter38_02.png
     :align: center

-When control board successfully connects to “ssid_Router”, serial monitor will print out the IP address assigned to control board by the router.
+When control board successfully connects to "ssid_Router", serial monitor will print out the IP address assigned to control board by the router.

 The following is the program code: